seek-oss/capsize/.changeset/long-comics-visit.md

 `);
 ```

-#### `buildCSSValues`
+#### `computeValues`

-Accepts capsize `options` and returns the CSS values required to create styles for a specific font size given the provided font metrics.
+Accepts capsize `options` and returns all the information required to create styles for a specific font size given the provided font metrics.
 This is useful for integrations with different styling solutions.

 ### Breaking Change Migration Guide